 Churchill a new player in the PA market

 Churchill Downs is relatively new to the PA market.

 While better known for horse racing, Churchill announced plans to enter the Pennsylvania gaming market in August 2018, assuming the operation of Lady Luck Casino Nemacolin and buying Presque Isle Downs & Casino.
 But the Presque Isle buy took until January 2019 to complete.

 BetAmerica knocked offline by an attack on SBTech

 The BetAmerica sportsbook and casino were offline for more than a week in late March, the result of a cyberattack on SBTech.

 Not only was SBTech slow to get back online after the attack, it also was not transparent with customers about the issue.
 The attack also took down New Jersey online sites operated via SBTech, sportsbooks for Resorts and Golden Nugget.

 There is also the fact that a rival now owns SBTech.
 DraftKings has bought the company, meaning any growth from BetAmerica would also benefit a rival operator.

-During a recent earnings call, GAN said they have an incoming Tier 1 client which could generate $300-400 million in annual revenue within three years.
+During a recent earnings call, GAN said it has an incoming Tier 1 client that could generate $300-400 million in annual revenue within three years.

-Churchill Downs, DraftKings, and GAN and Kambi had declined to comment to OPR.
+Churchill Downs, DraftKings, GAN and Kambi had declined to comment to OPR.